Better Call Saul

-Better Call Saul received acclaim, with praise for its acting, characters, writing, direction, and cinematography.
-Many reviewers considered it a worthy successor to Breaking Bad—some deeming it superior to its predecessor—and one of the greatest television series of all time.
-It has garnered many awards and nominations, including a Peabody Award, 48 Primetime and Creative Arts Emmy Awards, 19 Writers Guild of America Awards, 20 Critics' Choice Television Awards, nine Screen Actors Guild Awards, and six Golden Globe Awards nominations.
+Better Call Saul received critical acclaim, with praise for its acting, characters, writing, direction, and cinematography.
+Many reviewers have considered it a worthy successor to Breaking Bad—many deeming it superior to its predecessor—and one of the greatest television series of all time.
+It has garnered many accolades, including 2 Peabody Award nominations, 53 Primetime Emmy Award nominations (setting a record for the most-nominated show to never win an Emmy), 19 Writers Guild of America Award nominations, 20 Critics' Choice Television Award nominations, 9 Screen Actors Guild Award nominations, and 6 Golden Globe Award nominations.
 At the time of its airing, the series premiere held the record for the highest-rated scripted series premiere in basic cable history.

 Premise

-Better Call Saul follows the transformation of Jimmy McGill, a former con artist who is trying to become a respectable lawyer, into the personality of the flamboyant criminal lawyer Saul Goodman (a play on the phrase "[it]'s all good, man!"), over the six-year period prior to the events of Breaking Bad, spanning from approximately 2002 to 2008.
+Better Call Saul is a spin-off of Breaking Bad, a popular crime drama television series that ran from 2008 to 2013.
+It is primarily a prequel that focuses on Jimmy McGill, a former con artist aiming to gain respectability as a public defender, and chronicles his gradual transformation into his eventual Breaking Bad persona of Saul Goodman, the flamboyant criminal lawyer with ties to the drug cartel.
+Most of the show takes place over a two-year period before the events of Breaking Bad, spanning approximately 2002 to 2004.

-Jimmy is inspired by his older brother Chuck to leave his Chicago-area conman past, when he was known as "Slippin' Jimmy".
+Jimmy is inspired by his older brother Chuck McGill to leave his Chicago-area conman past, when he was known as "Slippin' Jimmy".
 He initially works in the mailroom at his brother's Albuquerque law firm, Hamlin, Hamlin & McGill (HHM), where managing partner Howard Hamlin becomes his nemesis.
 While at HHM Jimmy befriends Kim Wexler, a fellow mailroom employee who completes law school and becomes one of the firm's associates, and their friendship later turns romantic.
 Jimmy is motivated by Chuck's success to finish college and complete a Juris Doctor degree through a correspondence law school, the fictitious University of American Samoa.

 After attaining admission to the bar but being denied employment at HHM, Jimmy's pursuits focus on low-paying clients, including working as a public defender.
-He later begins to build a practice in elder law, which leads to a prolonged lawsuit against a nursing home chain he discovers is defrauding its clients.
-He and Chuck begin working together on a class-action suit, which Chuck quickly punts to HHM, squeezing Jimmy out.
-Jimmy begins to unravel due to Chuck's constant belittling, sabotage, and vindictive behavior towards him.
+He later begins to build a practice in elder law, which leads to a prolonged lawsuit against a nursing home chain when he discovers it is defrauding its clients.
+He and Chuck begin working together on a class-action suit, which Chuck quickly turns over to HHM, squeezing out Jimmy.
+Jimmy begins to unravel due to Chuck's constant belittling, sabotage, and vindictive behavior toward him.
 Jimmy's life and career begin to intersect with the illegal narcotics trade and feature characters and story arcs that continue into Breaking Bad.